The Authentic Cruise Company

 Dress Code

-A less formal look allows guests to feel comfortable during the day; Day Casual attire may be worn everywhere, including our restaurants, until 18:00.
+A less formal look allowing guests to feel comfortable during the day.
+Day Casual attire may be worn everywhere, including our restaurants (covered swimsuits may only be worn at Trident Grill, Beefbar, and Marketplace), until 18:00.

 Suggestions for a Day Casual look: